microsoft/adfsToolbox/eventsModule/README.md

-# AD FS Events Module
+# AD FS Log Tools

 ## AdfsEventsModule Overview

 This module provides tools for gathering related ADFS events from the security, admin, and debug logs, across multiple servers.
 This tool also allows the user to reconstruct the HTTP request/response headers from the logs.

-## Install

-Follow the instructions [here](https://github.com/Microsoft/adfsToolbox#getting-started) to install this module.

 ## Cmdlets in AdfsEventsModule

 This module exposes the following cmdlets:

-1. __```Get-ADFSEvents```__ - Allows you to query servers for ADFS logs.
+1. __```Get-AdfsEvents```__ - Allows you to query servers for ADFS logs.
 Contains options for querying, aggregation, and analysis

-2. __```Write-ADFSEventsSummary```__ - Allows you to generate a summary of an ADFS request, based on the logs from ```Get-ADFSEvents```
+2. __```Write-ADFSEventsSummary```__ - Allows you to generate a summary of an ADFS request, based on the logs from ```Get-AdfsEvents```

 3. __```Enable-ADFSAuditing```__ - Enables all the ADFS and OS auditing switches on the current server, and enables just the ADFS switches on remote servers

 4. __```Disable-ADFSAuditing```__ - Disables all the ADFS and OS auditing switches on the current server, and disables just the ADFS switches on remote servers

-The detailed parameters for __```Get-ADFSEvents```__ and __```Write-ADFSEventsSummary```__ are provided below.
+The detailed parameters for __```Get-AdfsEvents```__ and __```Write-ADFSEventsSummary```__ are provided below.

-The ```Get-ADFSEvents``` cmdlet is used to aggregate events by correlation ID, while the ```Write-ADFSEventsSummary``` cmdlet is used to generate a PowerShell Table of only the most relevant logging information from the events that are piped in.
+The ```Get-AdfsEvents``` cmdlet is used to aggregate events by correlation ID, while the ```Write-ADFSEventsSummary``` cmdlet is used to generate a PowerShell Table of only the most relevant logging information from the events that are piped in.

-## Get-ADFSEvents Parameters
+## Get-AdfsEvents Parameters

 * __Logs__ - A list of AD FS logs to include in the aggregation.
 Current options are: "Admin", "Debug", "Security".
 The default will pull from both Security and Admin.
 * __CorrelationID__ - The correlation ID for a single request.
 This will aggregate all chosen logs for this request
 * __All__ - This flag will cause all events in the desired logs to be grouped by correlation ID.
 * __CreateAnalysisData__ - This flag can be combined with any means of event collection (a single Correlation ID, all events, or time based) to reconstruct the HTTP requests that were performed for each Correlation ID.
 * __StartTime__ - The UTC start time to use when aggregating multiple requests.
 All requests that start after this time will be aggregated
 * __EndTime__ - The UTC end time to use when aggregating multiple requests.
 All requests that end before this time will be aggregated
 * __Server__ - A comma-separated list of server names to pull logs from.
 On ADFS 2016 and up, you can use "\*" to query all The default will query LocalHost
+* __FilePath__ - A file path to an EVTX log file that you want to read from, instead of querying your servers

-## Get-ADFSEvents Output
+## Get-AdfsEvents Output

-The output produced by Get-ADFSEvents is a list of objects, each containing the following properties.
+The output produced by Get-AdfsEvents is a list of objects, each containing the following properties.

 1.  __CorrelationID__ - the Correlation ID for this set of events
 2.  __Events__ - a list of [EventLogRecord](https://msdn.microsoft.com/en-us/library/system.diagnostics.eventing.reader.eventlogrecord)
 objects for the matching Correlation ID.
 3.  __AnalysisData__ - a JSON data blob containing details on the HTTP requests that were performed during the course of this transaction
 For more details on the AnalysisData blob, see below

-## Using Get-ADFSEvents
+## Using Get-AdfsEvents

 1. Import the PowerShell Module

     In a PowerShell window, run the following:

     ```ipmo AdfsEventsModule.psm1```

-2. Run Get-ADFSEvents with your desired parameters to get a list of PowerShell objects
+2. Run Get-AdfsEvents with your desired parameters to get a list of PowerShell objects

     EXAMPLE: Retrieve all logs from two servers for a specific request

-    ```$logs = Get-ADFSEvents -Logs Security, Admin, Debug -CorrelationID 0c0fd6ee-4b1e-4260-0300-0080070000e3 -Server LocalHost, MyServer```
+    ```$logs = Get-AdfsEvents -Logs Security, Admin, Debug -CorrelationID 0c0fd6ee-4b1e-4260-0300-0080070000e3 -Server LocalHost, MyServer```

     OUTPUT: